Ají de Gallina (Spicy Peruvian Chicken Stew)

 • Add the oil to a deep sauté pan or skillet over medium heat.
 Add the onion, garlic, and pecans.
 Cook until onions are transparent (3-5 minutes).

-• Add the cumin, (dried oregano leaves if using), aji amarillo paste, and cassava flour.
-Cook 3-4 minutes, stirring occasionally, until flour is toasted.
+• Add the cumin, (dried oregano leaves if using), and ají amarillo paste.
+Cook 1-2 minutes, stirring occasionally.

-• Scrape back into the pan over medium heat.
-Whisk in the creamer or milk and the grated parmesan.
-Bring almost to a boil – but don’t boil it.
+• Whisk the grated parmesan into the sauce.
+Bring almost to a boil – but don't boil it.
 Reduce heat to low.

 • Stir in the shredded chicken.
 Season with sea salt and fresh ground pepper.